Style-Friendly SNR Sampler for Style-Driven Generation: Experiments

 \subsection{Qualitative Results}

-We compare our Style-friendly SNR sampler against previous methods, including the SD3 sampler~\cite{sd3}, direct consistency optimization (DCO)~\cite{dco}, and IP-Adapter\cite{ipadapter,flux-ip-adapter}, which use FLUX-dev as the backbone model; RB-Modulation~\cite{rb-modulation}, which uses Stable Cascade~\cite{stablecascade}; and Style-Aligned~\cite{stylealign}, which uses SDXL~\cite{sdxl}.
+We compare our Style-friendly SNR sampler against previous methods, including the SD3 sampler~\cite{sd3}, Direct Consistency Optimization (DCO)~\cite{dco}, and IP-Adapter~\cite{ipadapter,flux-ip-adapter}, which use FLUX-dev as the backbone model; RB-Modulation~\cite{rb-modulation}, which uses Stable Cascade~\cite{stablecascade}; and Style-Aligned~\cite{stylealign}, which uses SDXL~\cite{sdxl}.

 In \cref{fig:qualitative_comparison}, our Style-friendly SNR sampler accurately captures the styles of reference images, reflecting stylistic features including color schemes, layouts, illumination, and brushstrokes.
-In contrast, fine-tuning FLUX-dev with the standard SD3 sampler often fails to capture key stylistic components, such as layouts (columns 1, 2) and color schemes (columns 3-7).\footnote{Note that some open-source implementations (e.g., Hugging Face Diffusers~\cite{diffusers} v 0.31) may omit timestep shifting during fine-tuning.
-Readers should be aware of this potential omission when reproducing results.}
+In contrast, fine-tuning FLUX-dev with the standard SD3 sampler often fails to capture key stylistic components, such as layout (column 1), color scheme (columns 2-4), and illumination (column 5).

 Fine-tuning FLUX-dev with DCO struggles to learn the reference styles due to strong regularization that prevents significant deviation from the pre-trained model.
+As seen in column 4 of the IP-Adapter results, woman in the reference appears, indicating content leakage.
 IP-Adapter with FLUX-dev and RB-Modulation rely on embeddings of CLIP~\cite{clip} and CSD~\cite{csd}, which may not capture fine stylistic details, leading to less accurate style reproduction.
-Style-Aligned shares self-attention features within the diffusion model, which can cause artifacts such as destroyed structure (columns 1, 2) or duplicated limbs (columns 4-7) when attention features conflict.
+Style-Aligned shares self-attention features within the diffusion model, which can cause artifacts such as destroyed structure (columns 1-3) when attention features conflict.
+While GPT-4o prompt utilizes the detailed style description, it often fails to reflect key stylistic features such as color scheme, highlighting the necessity of image guidance for effective style-driven generation.

-We further conduct a user study to quantify human preferences using Amazon Mechanical Turk.
-Following previous work \cite{styledrop}, we compare our method to each method with two separate questionnaires.
-According to the reference style image and target text prompt, users are asked to select which of the two generated images is more similar to the style in the reference image and represents the target text prompt.
-We obtain 450 answers from 150 participants for each comparison, and the results are presented in \cref{tab:user_study}.
-Our method outperforms prior arts in both aspects ($p < 0.05$ in the Wilcoxon signed-rank test), consistent with the qualitative results and demonstrates the superiority of our method in learning stylistic elements.
-More details on our user study are provided in \cref{sec:user}.